Santa Apolónia railway station

 The Santa Apolónia Station is the oldest railway terminus in Portugal.
-Situated in the civil parish of São Vicente, in the central part of the municipality of Lisbon, on the northern margin of the Tagus River in the historical district of Alfama.
+It is situated in the civil parish of São Vicente, in the central part of the municipality of Lisbon, on the northern margin of the Tagus River in the historical district of Alfama.

 History

 In December 1844, under the initiative of José Bernardo da Costa Cabral, the Companhia das Obras Públicas was founded, with the purpose of constructing a rail line between Lisbon and Spain, in addition to intermodal station between rail and maritime services.
 The station was known as the Cais da América or Cais da Europa, and allowed rail passengers from Europe to offload to ships for America.